Fragtality/QualityWings2GSX/README.md

 ### SimBrief
 Configure the Plane in SimBrief with **lbs** - even when you use only OFP's in kgs!
 The Passenger-Weight to be used is *190*lbs and Bag-Weight is *55*lbs.
 Whichever option you choose for the Fuel-Capacity: use the Total Capacity in gallons from your aircraft.cfg, multiply it with *6.69921875* and use the Result as the Max Fuel Capacity in SimBrief.<br/>
+Make sure you use default ICAO Code and Aircraft Name (B789 / B787-9 for Example).
+The Tools checks if the current OFP matches your Type/Variant loaded.<br/>

 ### GSX
 Make sure you're Installation is updated and uses the Version released from January 31st 2022!
 FSDT has added Support for the QW787's Chocks, you can now release the Parking Brake and GSX will continue with its Service.<br/>